 Year 3: Focus on growing wild connections with nature through projects, experiences and community partnerships.

-Comox Valley Community Foundation helps build a vital community by supporting local initiatives and organizations that strive to improve the community.
+This foundation helps build a vital community by supporting local initiatives and organizations that strive to improve the community.
 We support a variety of causes tackling our community’s most pressing issues.
 What inspires us is the opportunity to provide help in virtually every aspect of community life.
 Through our grants, we support everything from the programs for the developmentally disadvantaged to the environment and the arts, providing local charitable organizations with funds they need to create positive change in the community.

 Learning for a Sustainable Future provides funding for students and teachers to engage their school and community in an action project.
 Funding is available for schools, individual classes, and school groups/clubs.
 LSF funding is not available for organizations or clubs/groups outside of the school.
 However, schools that apply for funding are able to collaborate with local organizations to design and undertake their Action Project.